superlui04/AdvanceDA_Research/README.md

 >No. of Training Days: 15
 >Training Dates and Time November 28 – December 16, 2022 (via Zoom)*

+Requirements:
+• Prior knowledge in Basic and Intermediate Data Analytics
+• Must have Orange App and SQL Server Management Studio
+• With a stable internet connection and laptop/desktop

 ### Outline
 ### Introduction
 ### Review of Related Literature